lukecyca/partycat/README.md

 partycat led controller
 =======================

-Partycat is a small controller for WS2812 LED strips which uses the ESP8266 for programmability and wifi.
+Partycat is a small ESP8266-based controller for WS2812 LED strips.

 Features
 --------